jakepeery/go-deep-dive-slides/go-pointers-presentation.md

 - **Python:** All variables are references to objects; assignment and function arguments use references.
   - No pointer syntax; memory and references are managed automatically.
   - Copying objects requires explicit `copy()` or `deepcopy()` to avoid shared references.
+- **C/C++:** Pointers are a core feature and allow direct memory manipulation.
+  - Pointer arithmetic is allowed: you can add, subtract, or increment pointers (e.g., `p++`, `p = p + 1`) to traverse arrays or memory blocks.
+  - This flexibility enables powerful low-level programming, but also introduces risks of bugs and unsafe memory access.
+  - In contrast, Go does not allow pointer arithmetic, making Go code safer and easier to reason about.
 - **Key difference:**
   - Go gives you control and responsibility for pointers.
   - Java, JavaScript, and Python handle references for you, but you can't directly manipulate memory addresses.